Jeremiah 30

 God’s judgment is unstoppable and purposeful, ensuring that His redemptive plans are ultimately fulfilled.

-24 The fierce anger of Yahweh will not return until he has accomplished, and until he has performed the intentions of his heart.
-In the latter days you will understand it.”
+24 The fierce anger of the LORD will not turn back until He has fully accomplished the purposes of His heart.
+In the days to come you will understand this.

 Key Terms